Passengers

 SATSS offers:

-- 75 percent subsidy for people who are confined to a wheelchair; and
+• 75 percent subsidy for people who use a wheelchair; and

-- 50 percent subsidy for people who are not confined to a wheelchair.
+• 50 percent subsidy for people who do not use a wheelchair.

 Note that paper-based vouchers are no longer issued for subsidised taxi fares.
 All active metropolitan SATSS members should now have received their new barcoded member ID card which will be used to access subsidised fares.